-For fiscal year 2022, the School District participated in the Southwestern Ohio Education Purchasing Council Group Rating Program (GRP), an insurance purchasing pool (Note 1).
+For fiscal year 2023, the School District participated in the Northern Ohio Area Chamber of Commerce (NOAAC) Group Retrospective Rating Program (GRP), an insurance purchasing pool (Note 1).
 The intent of the GRP is to achieve the benefit of a reduced premium for the School District by virtue of its grouping and representation with other participants in the GRP.
 The workers compensation experience of the participating school districts are calculated as one and a common premium rate is applied to all school in the GRP.

-Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2022
+Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2023

 Each participant pays its workers' compensation premium to the State based on the rate for the GRP rather than its individual rate.
 Total savings are then calculated and each participant's individual performance is compared to the overall savings percentage of the GRP.
 A participant will then either receive money from or be required to contribute to the "Equity Pooling Fund."
 This "equity pooling" arrangement insures that each participant shares equally in the overall performance of the GRP.
 Participation in the GRP is limited to school districts than can meet the GRP's selection criteria.
-The firm of Sheakley Uniservice provided administrative, cost control and actuarial services to the GRP.
-Hunter Consulting provided third-party administration and 1-800-Comp provided MCO services to the School District.
+The firm of Minutemen HR provided administrative, TPA, cost control and actuarial services to the GRP.
+1-800-Comp provided MCO services to the School District.